 How do I know if my fuse box has tripped?

 If a certain room or area in your house has lost power or lighting, one of your circuit breakers has probably tripped.
-You’ll see that the switch is in a different on/off position to all the rest.
+You’ll see that the switch is in a different on/off position from all the rest.

 How do I reset a tripped fuse box?

 Turn off the circuit breaker by moving the switch back to the on position like the rest of the breakers.
 It’s a good idea to keep a torch next to your unit for those times when the lighting’s gone on in that area or if there’s a full blackout.